Sweet potatoes are one of my favorite fibrous vegetables.

 A few of the reasons I like including them (aside from their wonderful texture and flavor):

-- They’re good source of fiber, important for blood sugar regulation, letting you know when you’re full and a natural cleanser of the colon.
+- They’re a good source of fiber which is important for blood sugar regulation, letting you know when you’re full, and acts as a natural cleanser of the colon.

-- Contain Vitamins A and C – to boost your immune system and provide you with an antioxidant boost
+- They contain Vitamins A and C – to boost your immune system and provide you with an antioxidant boost

-- Slow-burning complex carbohydrates that keep your energy levels steady
+- They contain energy in the form of slow-burning complex carbohydrates that keep your energy levels steady

 Choosing Sweet Potatoes